benc-uk/serverless-cognitive/README.md

 If you want to host the viewer yourself in Azure, you can:
 - Upload the viewer folder of this repo to blob storage give the container anonymous access and load the pages using the blob endpoint URL, e.g. https://mystoreaccount.blob.core.windows.net/viewer/index.html
 - Create an Azure App Service web app and upload the contents of the viewer folder to the root of your web app

+# Design Notes
+Being a demo app, certain design choices were made that cut corners in order to simplify things:
+- Using Azure Functions to return HTML pages is generally not a recommended use case, as there are better ways to achieve that in Azure (Web Apps, Storage Static Sites etc)
+- Storing JSON in blobs isn't optimal, and something such as Table storage or even Cosmos DB represents a better fit.
+However the advantage of blobs is the option of anonymous access which simplifies viewing the results

+# Change Log
+- **Aug 2018:** Complete re-design.
+Functions rewritten in Node.js for use with Functions v2.
+Viewer app rewritten in Vue.js.